 Do not use UGFs in any tank.

 Hang On Back Power Filters (HOBs): These usually include a box that hangs off the back of the tank with an intake tube going into the water.
 They do not use much room in the tank at all.
 They provide moderate surface agitation depending on their exact design and the tank’s water level.
 Most are not very customizable as far as media goes.
 These are generally moderate in cost.
-They do require a continued investment in cartridges.
-Some come with carbon built in so there is no way to not use it, others come with it included, but not built in so you may or may not use it.
+Most require a continued expense in cartridges.
+Some come with carbon built-in so there is no way to not use it, others come with it included, but not built-in so you may or may not use it.
 Many HOBs have separate biological media.
 This may involve what is equivalent to a course mechanical media after finer mechanical media.
 Others include plastic plates and even paddle wheels exposing the biological media to the air.
 These filters are easy to maintain, but some designs may take longer.
 There is generally a relatively low and fixed media capacity with most designs.

 My Favorite: AquaClear filters hold more media and have more flow than any other HOB filter out there.
 The only real downside is the intake strainer which is much smaller than it should be.
 I have started using my own DIY intake strainer made with black mesh (needlepoint canvas), which you can see here: AquaClear Intake Cover.
 Don’t waste your money on any HOB other than the AquaClear.
 The difference is so drastic, even against Bio-Wheels, that the others are simply not worth their cost.
 The AquaClears will pay for themselves in the cost savings in filter cartridges alone.